 Standards.
 You must complete the minimum number of exercises, run, and swim within the times specified below.
 Special Operations TACP selection is extremely competitive; you should give your very best effort, which should be well beyond the minimums.
-Your PT Evaluation should have been accomplished within three months of the Phase I due date and as close to Phase I as possible to reflect your current level of fitness.
+Y our PT Evaluation should have been accomplished within three months of the Phase I due date and as close to Phase I as possible to reflect your current level of fitness.

-CALISTHENICS: pull-ups, sit-ups, and push-ups exercise to time limit or until muscle failure
+CALISTHENICS: pull-ups, sit-ups, and push-ups -- exercise to time limit or until muscle failure

+□ Minimums:
-☐ Minimums: 8 pull-ups in 1 minute

-60 sit-ups in 2 minutes 48 push-ups in 2 minutes
+8 pull-ups in 1 minute 60 sit-ups in 2 minutes 48 push-ups in 2 minutes

 RUN: 3 miles non-stop

-☐ Minimums:
+□ Minimums:

 3 miles completed within 24 minutes (24:00)

 CWST: Combat Water Survival Test

-☐ Minimums:

-1. Swim 15 meters: Swim 15 meters with rifle, wearing MCU/ABU, boots, an Load Carrying Equipment (LCE) without loss of rifle and equipment
+- □ Minimums: - 1.
+Swim 15 meters: Swim 15 meters with rifle, wearing MCU/ABU, boots, and Load Carrying Equipment (LCE) without loss of rifle and equipment. - 2.

-- d Load Carrying Equipment (LCE) without loss of rifle and equipment. - 2.
 3 Meter Drop: Walk blindfolded off a 3-meter diving board with rifle and LCE.
 After entering the water, remove blindfold and swim to poolside without loss of rifle or equipment. - 3.
 Equipment Removal: starting at poolside, enter the water and immediately submerge, discard rifle and remove LCE prior to surfacing and swim to poolside.
 You cannot be touching any of your equipment when you surface.